-Why is the NC Medical Board establishing a registry of polysomnographic technologists (commonly referred to as sleep techs)?
+Why did the NC Medical Board establish a registry of polysomnographic technologists (commonly referred to as sleep techs)?

-The NC General Assembly enacted NCGS 90-677, the Polysomnography Practice Act, on October 1, 2009.
-The statute requires the NC Medical Board to establish a registry of sleep techs.
-The Polysomnography Practice Act makes it unlawful, beginning January 1, 2012, for any unregistered sleep tech to practice polysomnography, represent themselves as someone credentialed to practice polysomnography or use the title “Registered Polysomnographic Technologist.”
+On October 1, 2009, The NC General Assembly enacted Article 42 of Chapter 90 of the General Statutes, the Polysomnography Practice Act which required the North Carolina Medical Board to establish a registry of sleep techs.
+The Polysomnography Practice Act made it unlawful for any unregistered sleep tech to practice polysomnography, represent themselves as someone credentialed to practice polysomnography or use the title “Registered Polysomnographic Technologist.”

 What if a sleep tech fails to register?

-Under the new law, it shall be a Class 1 misdemeanor to practice polysomnography without registering with the Medical Board.
+Under the Polysomnography Practice Act, it is a Class 1 misdemeanor to practice polysomnography without registering with the Board.
 Failure to register could result in criminal prosecution or a court injunction barring the unregistered sleep tech from practicing.

 What constitutes "evidence" that the sleep tech is credentialed in good standing by the Board of Registered Polysomnographic Technologists (BRPT)?

 Registrants must attest that they are currently credentialed by the BRPT.
 The Board will verify the sleep tech’s credentials with the BRPT.
 If the Board is unable to verify if a registrant is currently credentialed by the BRPT, the sleep tech may be required to provide a copy of his or her certificate.

 Will the Board process complaints and investigate possible violations of the Polysomnography Practice Act and/or disciplinary matters?